Ramgree/sysmod2020/Ida_Maria_Orula/week_4.md

 I guess it depends on what we want to show...
 But we probably don't want to clutter our models with too many details since they can already be full on info and hard to follow.
 And we might not want to model too obvious things either, such as getters and setters for everything.

 #### 3) Breakout
-We reached the conclusion that we like class diagrams more than component diagrams.
+I was the moderator again and I think it went quite We reached the conclusion that we like class diagrams more than component diagrams.
 We did agree that component diagrams are easy to map with code so they're a good way to explain an existing system to new developers and that they're good for systems where we need to specify inputs and outputs.
 On the other hand, there are way too many notations for expressing the same thing and it's hard to be consistent.